codermaddy/ai-lab/README.md

 ---

-# AI Lab Notebook — Backend + Experiment Logger
+# AI Lab Notebook — Backend + Experiment Logger + LangChain Agent

 This repository implements a lightweight **experiment tracking system** designed for ML workflows.
 It consists of: